-Destined Fate leading to the Path to Shambala
+Destined fate leading to the path to Shambala Jewels

 Growing up in Denmark and later moving to New York, Kornerup always had an appreciation for the breadth of the world.
 He was eventually drawn to the expansive world of the Eastern mysticism, but one place in particular changed his journey of life.
 “It was really Kathmandu that lured me in—there was a homey feeling, a feeling of having most likely been there before,” he says.